 Presents selected topics in Forensic Science and Forensic Investigations.
 Requires a special topic related to the area of study.
 May be repeated with different topic areas for a maximum of 9 credits toward graduation.

-Provides actual, on-the-job work experience on a paying or non-paying (volunteer) basis in a Forensic Science professions or other approved related situation.
-Emphasizes successful work experience, with emphasis on identifying and solving problems.
-May be repeated for a maximum of 8 credits toward graduation.
+Provides actual, on-the-job work experience on a paying or non-paying (volunteer) basis in a Forensic Science profession or other approved related discipline.
+Emphasizes successful work experience through job shadowing of a professional.
+May be repeated for a maximum of 9 credits toward graduation.
 May be graded Credit/No Credit.